‘I’m still learning’: The journey of George Floyd’s brother Philonise

 Philonise wishes he could have done more to help his brother, or at least picked up on the signs.
 He just left him alone in the city.

-“I was grieving too,” Philonise said.
+“I was grieving, too,” Philonise said.
 “I didn’t help him.”

 'Something had to change'

 He figured his activism would be his chance to make it up to Perry.

 The next stop was in the city.
 Hunter, George’s close friend, had recently started working with a group of local “violence interrupters” that had formed after George’s death to reduce police intervention in Minneapolis.

 “I feel like it would mean something to them if you showed some support,” Hunter told George’s relatives, so they drove to a strip mall with a taco place, a Little Caesar’s Pizza and an Aldi.
 A group of mostly Black men in orange shirts was waiting for them in the parking lot.